jens-maus/RaspberryMatic/README.md

 $ cd HelloWorld
 $ <path-to-RaspberryMatic-build>/build-raspmatic_rpi/host/usr/bin/arm-linux-gcc -o HelloWorld HelloWorld.c
 ```

+A valid alternative for building RaspberryMatic ARM-hardfloat compatible binaries is to use the linaro based Linux cross compiler suite supplied [here](https://github.com/raspberrypi/tools/tree/master/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian).

 ## License
 The RaspberryMatic build environment itself – the files found in this git repository – as well as the RaspberryMatic sd card images are licensed under the conditions of the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 Please note, however, that the buildroot distribution RaspberryMatic is using is licensed under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) license instead.
 Furthermore, the [eQ-3 OCCU](https://github.com/eq-3/occu) software RaspberryMatic is using to provide HomeMatic-based services is licensed under the ([HMSL](https://github.com/eq-3/occu/blob/master/LicenseDE.txt)).